raehik/mybash/README.md

 MyBash
 ======

 Allows easy configuration of Bash profile variables.
-MyBash comes with multiple universal and specialised configs, and only knowledge of Bash scripting is needed to create your own.
+MyBash comes with multiple universal and specialised configs, and only Bash knowledge is needed to create your own.

-Essentially, it neatens up Bash configuration by keeping all user settings separate from the main .bashrc (for easy moving between users/computers) and separating custom functions, prompts, etc, making it possible to enable and disable them on the fly.
+Essentially, it neatens up Bash shell startup files by keeping all user settings separate from the main .bashrc (for easy moving between users/computers) and making it possible to enable and disable them easily.

 Installation
 ------------

-    curl -s https://raw.github.com/raehik/mybash/dev/install -o /tmp/mybash-install ; bash /tmp/mybash-install
+    curl -s https://raw.github.com/raehik/mybash/master/install -o /tmp/mybash-install ; bash /tmp/mybash-install

 If you don't want to use the installation script, follow these steps: